JuliaPhysics/Measurements.jl/docs/src/usage.md

 -----------------------------

-The fact that two or more measurements are correlated means that there is some sort of relationship beetween them.
+The fact that two or more measurements are correlated means that there is some sort of relationship between them.
 In the context of measurements and error propagation theory, the term "[correlation](https://en.wikipedia.org/wiki/Correlation_and_dependence)" is very broad and can indicate different things.
 Among others, there may be some